AviatrixSystems/Docs/HowTos/transit_snat_dnat.rst

   ::

     Example:
-    Transit Primary Gateway: traffic from spoke VPCs 10.1.0.0/16 and 10.2.0.0/16 translate to IP 99.0.0.1 Transit HA Gateway: traffic from spoke VPCs 10.1.0.0/16 and 10.2.0.0/16 translate to IP 99.0.0.2
+    Transit Primary Gateway: traffic from spoke VPCs 10.1.0.0/16 and 10.2.0.0/16 translates to IP 99.0.0.1 Transit HA Gateway: traffic from spoke VPCs 10.1.0.0/16 and 10.2.0.0/16 translates to IP 99.0.0.2

 To configure:

   4.1.
-Go to Gateway page, click on the Transit Primary Gateway first.
+Go to the Gateway page, click on the Transit Primary Gateway first.
 Click Edit.

   4.2.
-Continue on the Edit page, scroll to SNAT.
+Continue on to the Edit page, scroll to SNAT.
 Select Customized SNAT.

   4.3.
 Select Customized SNAT